 Note: All types of Sharks shown in this page is in alphabetical order.

-Here is the latest list of all types of Sharks that you should know about.
+Here is the latest list of all types of sharks names with pictures and images that you should know about.
 Read this extremely detailed list.

 1. Angel Shark